chakhsu/grpcity/README.md

   exceptions after catching.
 - **Promise**: Supports promisify internally in RPC methods while also preserving callbackify.
-- **Config**: Aligned with official configurations, supports protobuf load configurations and gRPC channel configurations.
+- **Config**: Supports protobuf load configurations and gRPC channel configurations.
 - **Typescript**: Implemented purely in TypeScript with comprehensive types.

 ...and a lot more.